With the Surface tools, you can quantify and visualize a terrain landform represented by a digital elevation model.

 Viewshed: Determines visible locations in the input raster surface from a viewpoint with some optional observer features.

-import numpy as np import datashader as ds from datashader.transfer_functions import shade from datashader.transfer_functions import stack from datashader.transfer_functions import dynspread from datashader.transfer_functions import set_background from datashader.colors import Elevation import pandas as pd import xrspatial
+import numpy as np import pandas as pd import xarray as xr import datashader as ds from datashader.transfer_functions import shade from datashader.transfer_functions import stack from datashader.transfer_functions import dynspread from datashader.transfer_functions import set_background from datashader.colors import Elevation import xrspatial

-The grayscale value above shows the elevation linearly in intensity (with the large black areas indicating low elevation), but it will look more like a landscape if we map the lowest values to colors representing water, and the highest to colors representing mountaintops:
+The grayscale values in the image above show elevation, scaled linearly in black-to-white color intensity (with the large black areas indicating low elevation).
+This shows the data, but it would look more like a landscape if we map the lowest values to colors representing water, and the highest to colors representing mountaintops.
+Let’s try the Elevation colormap we imported above:

-Hillshade is a technique used to visualize terrain as shaded relief, illuminating it with a hypothetical light source.
-The illumination value for each cell is determined by its orientation to the light source, which is based on slope and aspect.
+Hillshade is a technique used to visualize terrain as shaded relief by illuminating it with a hypothetical light source.
+The illumination value for each cell is determined by its orientation to the light source, which can be calculated from slope and aspect.